ueberdosis/hocuspocus/docs/api/hooks/on-stateless.md

     // Output some information
     console.log(`Server has received a stateless message "${payload}"!`)
-    // Broadcast a stateless message to all connections based on document document.sendStateless('This is a broadcast message.')
+    // Broadcast a stateless message to all connections based on document document.broadcastStateless('This is a broadcast message.')
     // Send a stateless message to a specific connection connection.sendStateless('This is a specific message.')
   },